rchain/rchain/README.md

 ### Running from Docker

-Assuming you have Docker running on your system, use the following pull command to run the latest version of RNode in Docker `docker pull rchain/rnode:latest`
+Assuming you have Docker running on your system, use the following pull command to fetch the latest version of RNode in Docker from the remote repository.
+`docker pull rchain/rnode:latest`

 Invoking the above Docker image is simple enough (exit with `C-c`):